ennis/autograph-ng/design/NOTES.md

     Can load parts from files
     Issue: contains dynamically allocated vecs

-Q: Lack of statically-checked lifetimes is unfortunate
+#### Q: Lack of statically-checked lifetimes is unfortunate: arena-based resources management
  - all queries must go through the backend
  - use-after-free is possible, albeit caught by the slotmap mechanism
-Proposal: Arena based management:
+ - Proposal: Arena based management
      - Long lived resources can use the arena of the renderer with lifetime `'rcx`
         - Allocated once, never released
      - Use frame objects to limit the use of a resource to a frame `'fcx`
      - Custom arenas: level, file, session...
      - pointers instead of handles
      - no exclusive borrows (already OK)
      - can prevent deletion of objects before frame is finished
      - RenderResources::create_resource(&'a self) -> &'a R::Resource;
         - trait RenderResources
         - impl RenderResources for Renderer
         - impl RenderResources for Frame
      - in backend, the lifetime of resources is extended
      - slotmaps replaced by arena allocators
      - beware of associated types that need a lifetime (associated type in RendererBackend that borrows another?)
      - lifetimes will pollute a lot of things
         - but it's only a few (renderer, session, and frame)
      - Issue:
         - arena + objects allocated from the arena in the same struct
             - not possible: arena management cannot be 'wrapped around'
             - EXCEPT if the arena does not borrow the main renderer
                 - i.e. arenas containing objects can 'leak' if not deleted manually
                 - this is OK!
         - caching

-Q: Command buffers?
+#### Q: Command buffers?

-Q: Scoped/Persistent dichotomy
+#### Q: Scoped/Persistent dichotomy
 - wrong language: the difference is actually aliasable (within a frame, and thus transient) VS non-aliasable (and persistent)
     - you can have a non-aliasable resource that is still fully transient (assign different image from frame to frame)
-    - persistent ........ : memory contents are preserved across frames
+    - persistent : memory contents are preserved across frames
-    - non-aliasable ..... : memory cannot be aliased (but does not imply persistent)
+    - non-aliasable : memory cannot be aliased (but does not imply persistent)
-    - aliasable ......... : share memory inside a frame, contents become undefined outside the noalias scope
+    - aliasable : share memory inside a frame, contents become undefined outside the noalias scope
-    - transient ......... : lifetime is for the frame only
+    - transient : lifetime is for the frame only
 - single API for both? or separate
 - internals: all resources go through caches? or keep uncached resources?
     - first option results in simpler code